secrethub/secrethub-xgo/README.md

 1. Execute `make nupkg` from the Makefile
 2. Go to your .NET project direcotry and run the following command: `dotnet add package SecretHub -s <path_to_your_secrethub-xgo_repo>`.

-## How to call library functions
+## Usage
-Before doing any calls to the library, you need to create you SecretHub client.
-This is done in the following way:
+Before doing any calls to the library, you need to create you SecretHub client:
 ```csharp
 var client = new SecretHub.Client();
 ```

-After you have your client, you can perform on of the following functions:
+After you have your client, you can call the following methods:

 ### `Read(string path)`
 Retrieve a secret, including all its metadata: